juanbkm/donor2019/content/stories/wind-power-for-more-renewable-power.md

 author: Admin
 description: "This is meta description"
 country: Sri Lanka
 summary: "Sri Lanka is keen on developing wind power as an alternative to more costly thermal power.
-An ADB technical assistance supported by the Clean Energy Fund, built the capacity of Sri Lanka’s largest electric company to handle wind power projects with private sector involvement."
+An ADB technical assistance, supported by the Clean Energy Fund under the Clean Energy Financing Partnership Facility, built the capacity of one of Sri Lanka's largest electric companies to handle wind power projects with private sector involvement."
 project_title: "Sri Lanka: Wind Power Generation Project"
 project_url: https://www.adb.org/projects/49345-001/main#project-pds
 cost: "$2 million"